-This isn’t going to be a long, exhaustive list of everything you have to accomplish to become a self-published suspense-thriller author.
-In this post, I'll give you insights into my personal journey with some "how-to" sprinkled throughout in the hopes it provides some inspiration and motivation!
+This isn’t going to be a long, exhaustive list of everything you have to do in self-publishing a book and becoming a suspense-thriller author.
+In this post, I'll give you insights into my personal journey with some "how-to" sprinkled throughout in the hopes it will provide some inspiration and motivation!

 Write the kind of book that you would love to read yourself.

 Having realistic fiction means having to be, well, real.
-You just can’t make up a bunch of stuff, lest you want to jar your reader.
-Of course, artistic liberties can be taken when writing, but you have to be really careful with how much you put in.
+You just can’t make up a bunch of stuff lest you want to jar your reader.
+Of course, you can take artistic liberties when writing, but you have to be really careful with how much you put in.
 I knew this would involve research to be certain I had believable facts and figures, but I didn’t know how to go about it.

-Google searches can only provide so much, and then you run the risk of getting information that may or may not be accurate.
-On a whim, I decided to email one of my favorite authors, Lisa Gardner, and she actually replied back (which I’m still giddy about to this day).
+Google searches can only provide so much, and then you risk getting information that may or may not be accurate.
+So, on a whim, I decided to email one of my favorite authors, Lisa Gardner, and she actually replied back (which I’m still giddy about to this day).
 I asked her how on earth she was able to be so accurate in her tales (which, if you’ve read her books, you know how intricate she is with her crime stats).
 Her advice?

 Talk with local police, lawyers, and doctors who will lend your story credibility.